mburgueno9/Big-Data-Data-Science-projects/README.md

-Text Mining & Machine Learning project for Universidad Complutense of Madrid.
+-Text Mining & Machine Learning project for Universidad Complutense of Madrid.
 The work is based on the scripts from the F.R.I.E.N.D.S TV Show over the years.
+Language used: Python
+-Data Visualization with Tableau.
+Language used: SQL